diegorubin/spellchecker/README.md

 # Spellchecker

-A simple rest service  spellchecker build with rust.
+A simple rest service  spellchecker build with python and twisted.